-- Bring spare pens to each exam.
+• Bring spare pens to each exam.

-- You may also bring:
+You may also bring:

-- o Ruler
+- Ruler

 - Highlighters

-- o pencils (should be at least 2B) and sharpener / rubber
+- Pencils (should be at least 2B) and sharpener / rubber

-- a bottle of water in a CLEAR bottle.
+- A bottle of water in a CLEAR bottle.

-- You can wear your analogue or digital watch to your exams.
+- You can wear your analogue or digital watch to your exams (but not a 'Smartwatch' such as iWatch the watch must not have wi-fi/internet connectivity).
 Once you sit down you will have to take it off and place it in clear view on your desk.